codeuk/klimt/README.md

 - Reverse Shell: Optional connection to your external listener server (netcat, msf, etc.)
 - Custom GUI Builder with interactive widgets (Embed color picker, tabs, etc.)
-- No 3rd Party Packages Required!
-(Other than for the Builder application, but that doesn't affect the stub)
+- Relatively small build size (4MB UPX'd) in comparison to other stealers (approx. 30MB+)
-- FUD With Crypter
+- FUD With Crypter (Pro version is less detectable)
 - Encrypts strings stored in the config so that they aren't searchable in the binary, such as:
   - Discord Webhook URL
   - Reverse Shell Server Information